For Montage Creek, family takes on a new meaning

 Sales and Marketing Director Jennifer Schelling thinks the community offers a caring and thoughtful staff to the residents.

-Muhlberg described the past year as a challenging one due to COVID-19, but not a year she would take back.
+Muhlberg described the past year as a challenging one due to COVID, but not a year she would take back.

 Like many working at Montage, she has developed strong relationships with the family members, the residents and staff, as well as outside entities like long-term care ombudsman Sandy Walker.